hone/hammer/README.md

     make
     make install

 The build script is passed two arguments.
 The first is the workspace directory.
 This is where you can build your package in a clean folder.
 You can download the source code and build it in this directory.
-We'll automatically cd here, so you start in this directory.
+We'll automatically cd here, so you start in this directory. `$HOME` is also set to this directory.

 The second argument is the output directory.
 This is the directory that anvil will package up and generate a tarball for.
 Make sure to only inclued things you want in the final tarball.
 You usually want to set the `--prefix` argument to this value or somewhere in this directory.